-Weighted blankets are safe.
+Weighted blankets are safe for all but the frailest seniors.
 They help reduce anxiety.
 They can create a calm, peaceful feeling.
 Seniors can safely use weighted blankets.
 Use a lighter version if the user is weaker than normal.

 Seniors Don’t Get Enough Sleep

 Sleep is essential to good health.
 Compared to younger people, seniors between 50 and 60 years old stay awake longer periods.